rome/tools/crates/rslint_parser/docs/authoring_parse_rules.md

 # Authoring Parse Rules

-This is a short, or not so short, guide on implementing parse rules using the Rome parser infrastructure.
+This is a short, or not so short, guide to implement parse rules using the Rome parser infrastructure.

 ## Naming
 The convention is to prefix your parse rule with `parse_` and then use the name defined in the grammar file.